rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 unwary %
 ```

-If the depedency graph for the current crate contains multiple versions of
+If the dependency graph for the current crate contains multiple versions of
-a crate listed by the end report, then the end report shoiuld include which
+a crate listed by the end report, then the end report should include which
 version (or versions) of that crate are causing the lint to fire.

 Invoking the command `cargo describe-future-incompatibilities` will make cargo